pawansaini020/char_ber_game/README.md

 3. Then players alternate can move its position to the neighbour box till winner.
 4. For win the game, you have to place your all 3 'X' or 'O' in a straight or diagnol line.

-You are welcome for Open Contribution or any queries.
+You are welcome for any open contribution or any queries.
 1. Github Id: @pawansaini020
 2. Email Id: ps21@iitbbs.ac.in